 The Court analyzed the language of the insurance policy and determined that, although the policy did provide coverage for “negligence”, there were certain exclusions to the general coverage for negligence under the policy.
 Specifically, the policy did not provide coverage for damages caused by negligence to the property upon which the insured or its subcontractor’s were contractually furnishing work.
 Applying that exclusions to the general coverage, the Court concluded that while the policy provided coverage for the negligent trimming of mangroves on the State’s property, there was no such coverage for the mangroves trimmed below the ten-foot mark on the owner’s property.
 This is because the contractors were specifically prohibited from performing trimming work on the State’s property.

 This ruling means that the landscaping subcontractor’s insurance policy will have to pay for the damage to the State’s property.
-However, the landscaping subcontractor will be responsible for paying the damages caused to owner’s property (including penalties, fines, remediation program, attorney’s fees, etc.).
+However, the landscaping subcontractor will be responsible for paying the damages caused to owner’s property (including penalties, fines, remediation program, mediation/arbitration fees, etc.).
 This case shows how a mistake by a contractor’s employee can expose the company to tremendous liability.
 In today’s economy, such liability can be disastrous if the company is not adequately insured.
 As such, it is important to know and understand your insurance policy.